 Creating a Hemodialysis Access

 The hemodialysis access provides a large volume of rapidly flowing blood.
 It involves a surgical operation under anesthesia.
 You may be able to go home the same day.
 It is made during a short procedure using one of these methods:

-A graft (piece of manmade tube) may be sewn between an artery and a vein if a fistula is not possible because of the small size of your veins.
+- A graft (piece of synthetic tube) may be sewn between an artery and a vein if a fistula is not possible because of the small size of your veins.
 Blood flows rapidly through the graft from the artery to the vein.
 A graft is usually ready to use in a few weeks.
 Needles can be placed into the plastic tube to obtain blood during dialysis.